 Navigate to a file you’d like to share, such as a photo in Gallery, and then tap the Share icon.

-Swipe to and tap Private Share, and then select a recipient.
+Swipe to and tap Private Share, and then tap Continue and allow permissions if prompted.
+Then, select a recipient.
 Up to five people can be selected.
 You can search for a contact or choose one from your Recents list.

 Note: If the recipient does not have the Private Share feature or app installed on their device, you can send them an installation link via SMS, a QR code, or through an app.
 Private Share is not available on iOS devices.

-Select the time limit, or expiration date, for your file by tapping the Settings icon (the three vertical dots), and then tapping Expiration date.
+Select the time limit, or expiration date, for your file by tapping the Settings icon (the three vertical dots), and then tapping Set expiration.
 Tap Done when you’re finished.

 Note: Please see the next section for more information about setting expiration dates.

-Tap Send.
+Tap Back, and then tap Send.
 The recipient will need to accept the file and have Private Share installed in order to view it.

 Set the Private Share expiration date